yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 bundling still has a role:

-* HTTP/2 does not have cross-stream compression contexts (for security reasons), which means that each resource is compressed on its own.
+* HTTP/2 does not have cross-stream compression contexts (for security reasons), which means each resource is compressed on its own.
 But small files compress with a significantly lower ratio than large ones.
-So if you have many small JavaScript files in your application, you'll get much larger overall JavaScript payload over the network if you would bundle your small files into a single one.
+So if you have many small JavaScript files in your application, you'll get much larger overall JavaScript payload over the network than if you bundle your small files into a single one.
 * Even though HTTP/2 has no extra cost per request over the network, that doesn't mean that requests have no extra overhead in the browser.
-At least in Chrome, that overhead can make a difference when added up among hundreds of requests.
+In Chrome, at least, that overhead can make a difference when added up among hundreds of requests.

-So, bundling still has a role and can overall improve performance if your site has many different JavaScript or CSS resources.
+So, bundling still has a role and can improve overall performance if your site has many different JavaScript or CSS resources.
 But, currently, bundling also has a cost.
-We've talked earlier about the fact that both JavaScript and CSS are resources that must be executed in their entirety.
-When we bundle resources together, we effectively tell the browser that they cannot be executed separately, and none of them starts executing until all of them were downloaded and parsed.
+We've already discussed the fact that both JavaScript and CSS are resources that must be executed in their entirety.
+When we bundle resources together, we effectively tell browsers that they cannot be executed separately, and none of them starts executing until all of them have been downloaded and parsed.

 <aside>
 Chrome 66 introduced a [streaming parser][stream_parsing] for JavaScript so it can be parsed on a background thread as it is being downloaded.
-That means that at
-least in some cases, the "all or nothing" approach to JavaScript is slightly mitigated.
-So even though large bundles still have to be executed as a single unit, they may be parsed progressively.
+That means, at least in some cases, the "all or nothing" approach to JavaScript is slightly mitigated; even though large bundles still have to be executed as a single unit, they may be parsed progressively.
-Other browsers don’t yet have streamed parsing for JavaScript, but at least some of them are actively looking into that area.
+Other browsers don’t yet have streamed parsing for JavaScript, but at least some of them are actively looking into it.
 </aside>

 Another downside of bundling is the loss of caching granularity.
-When serving resources separately, if any of them is no longer fresh and needs updating, they can be downloaded on their own, and all the rest can be retrieved from cache.
+When serving resources separately, if any are no longer fresh and need updating, they can be downloaded on their own, and the rest can be retrieved from cache.
 But once we've bundled resources, each small change in each one of the files means that all of them must be downloaded again.
-Even worse, for JavaScript, it means that the whatever parsing products that the browser created and cached for that file is no longer valid, and the browser has to create it again, spending precious user CPU time on that.
+Even worse, for JavaScript, it means that whatever parsing products the browser created and cached for that file is no longer valid, and the browser has to create it again, expending precious user CPU time.

-The current advice today for developers is to find the right trade-off between those two approaches: bundle scripts, but avoid creating huge bundles which will delay the scripts' execution and increase the probability of unnecessary cache invalidation.
+Current advice for developers is to find the right trade-off between those two approaches: bundle scripts, but avoid creating huge bundles that delay the scripts' execution and increase the probability of unnecessary cache invalidation.

-But let's go back to WebPackaging and how it can help us here.
-It can enable us to create a bundle comprised of many smaller files, with each one of them maintaining its identity as an independent entity.
-That means each one of them can be cached separately (based on its own caching lifetime directives) and processed separately.
-Therefore, we would no longer have to download the entire package in order to update e.g. the first resource in it, and we won't have to invalidate all of it if a single resource in it has changed or needs revalidation.
+But let's go back to WebPackaging and how it can help us.
+It can enable us to create a bundle comprising many smaller files, with each one of them maintaining its identity as an independent entity.
+Each one of them can be cached separately (based on its own caching lifetime directives) and processed separately.
+Therefore, we would no longer have to download the entire package to update a single resource within it, and we won't have to invalidate all of it if one resource has changed or needs revalidation.

 At the same time, we would be able to compress the entire bundle as a single resource, providing us the same compression benefits as today's bundling would.

-This is all in its early days, and there's currently no concrete proposal to enable this, but it's seems that almost all the building blocks for this are in place or in motion, so hopefully this will become a reality sooner rather than later.
+This is all in its early days, and there's currently no concrete proposal for it, but almost all the building blocks are in place or in motion, so hopefully this will become a reality sooner rather than later.

 [webpackage]: https://github.com/WICG/webpackage